Ohio Drug Defect Lawyer reviews the FDA warnings on Xeljanz risk for RA and

 The FDA recommends the following actions:

 If you or a loved one has suffered a blood clot or pulmonary embolism due to Xeljanz complications, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding the Xeljanz risk of blood clots and pulmonary embolism.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding blood clots and pulmonary embolism lawsuits.